 Accessing the geocode services

-Once an address locator is published as a geocode service, it can be accessed by connecting to ArcGIS Server.
+Once an address locator is published as a geocode service, it can be accessed by connecting to ArcGIS for Server.
 The geocode services available in the connected GIS Server can then be used for geocoding in ArcMap or ArcCatalog.

 A geocode service can also be consumed in a web application.
 See Using the geocode services to learn more about which web applications you can use to consume the geocode services.